sgtz/fsq/README.md

 fsQ
 ===

-*fsQ* provides a few F# friendly .cs connector extensions to KDB+ by Kx Systems (kx.com).
+*fsQ* brings you a few F# friendly *c.cs* connector extensions to KDB+ by Kx Systems (kx.com).

 ###What is KDB+?

-KDB+ is likely to be one of the fastest real-time and analytics database engines you'll ever come across.
-Independent tests from https://stacresearch.com/ also suggests that is also the case for the production-style queries that they've designed.
+Probably KDB+ is going to be one of the fastest real-time and analytics database engines you'll ever come across.
+Independent tests from https://stacresearch.com/ suggest that is at least the case for the production-style queries that they've designed.

 KDB+ consists of:

-* q-sql: a more expressive SQL that is succinct, compact, and adept at analytics
+* *q-sql*: a more expressive SQL that is succinct, compact, and adept at analytics

-* the languages q and k (what q-sql is implemented in).
+* the languages *q* and *k* (what *q-sql* is implemented in).

 * a mind-boggling amazing implementation in C by Arthur Whitney

+A few things that KDB+ users enjoy:

-These and other factors lead to an agile, responsive programming experience.
+* an agile, responsive programming experience.

+* KDB+ helps you to focus on solving business problems rather than prematurely optimising your solution to be skewed towards historical or real-time (as we are often forced to), because KDB+ has been shown to elegantly handles both cases.

+* great for general purpose programming, but suits high performance computing equally well

+* you don't have to throw away your shema

 ###What is this project about?